 be enrolled in a History or English doctoral program.

 be in good academic standing, as defined by the program.

 have applied for an internship by the time an application is submitted for this

-enroll for 1 credit during the summer 2017 term in their prospective department.
+enroll for 1 credit during the summer term through their department.

 Selected students will receive:

-Note that the amount amount is at the discretion of the department and may
+Note that the amount is at the discretion of the department and may

 Life (OGEL).
 University fees and college tuition are the student’s responsibility.